gtamborero/timebank-system/readme.txt

 == Frequently Asked Questions ==

-The purpose of this timebank is to achieve an alternative and reliable exchange without money, but with time ;) We supose that the admins of the timebank will never win time (or money).
+The purpose of this timebank is to achieve an alternative and reliable exchange system between WP users.
+We supose that the admins of the timebank will never win time (or money).
 But, if the admins want to win time because of their tasks, they can create a “manager” user for the timebank.
 This user have exactly the same characteristics as the other users.